1. Are there any rules, regulations, or laws that specifically prohibit advance payments or prepayments?

 4. What laws and/or rules regulate acceptance of gifts?

-See additional information, including a form for departments to request Finance approval to accept a gift.
+See Request for Approval of Gift, form DF-581, to request Finance approval to accept a gift.

 5. How are late payment penalties calculated?